A/N: The first chapters are dark, but it gets better in the third

 This story is about a young boy, or maybe not a boy; he's a young man, a teenager, on a rooftop, waiting for a peculiar thief in a white suit, white hat and monocle.

 When he'd read about the Gentleman Thief, Kaitou KID, 1412, whatever you'd like to call the lawbreaker, he'd been surprised by his return, captivated by the fact that he returned what he stole.
-And that's the reason why this teenager now was sitting on a rooftop in a dark grey hoodie, with a black scarf covering his nose and mouth, hiding by the far end of the roof, waiting in the darkness, knowing that he was concealed enough not to be seen.
+And that's the reason why this teenager now was sitting on a rooftop in a dark grey hoodie, with a black scarf covering his nose and mouth, hiding by the far end of the roof, waiting in the shadows, knowing that he was concealed enough not to be seen.

 Destiny had decided that his name would be Kudou Shinichi and that he would become one of the greatest detectives in the world as a gift for her boyfriend Death, but her younger twin-brother Fate had decided to play her a little prank.
 A harmless prank in his eyes, and a harmless prank in the grand scheme of things, but not a harmless prank for the life of the teenage boy, whose name now wasn't Kudou Shinichi, and who certainly wasn't a detective, not at the moment anyway.